-The science and art of travel forecasting is immersed in a period of transition, equally for the dissatisfaction with model performance as for the inherent interest in building a better mouse trap.
+The science and art of travel forecasting remains immersed in a period of transition, equally for the dissatisfaction with model performance as for the inherent interest in building a better mouse trap.
 However, the conventional modeling process is so firmly institutionalized that only a full replacement for the system, or modular and integrable component parts, could be accepted in practice and satisfy institutional constraints.
-This institutional inertia placed much of the onus for model improvement on academia where well-defined contributions to the state-of-the-art often provide only marginal value to the state-of-the-practice or to any comprehensive innovation.
+This institutional inertia placed much of the onus for model improvement on academia, where well-defined contributions to the state-of-the-art often provide only marginal value to the state-of-the-practice or to any comprehensive innovation.

 Much discussion regarding the activity-based approach is therefore focused on its potential as a full or partial alternative to the conventional 4-step model.
-This both limits the potential contributions of activity-based models and puts undue criticism on the success of these models in the fulfilling of the need for better forecasting models.
-The 4-step model had the fairly well-defined goal of forecasting the relative impact of major transportation infrastructure decision; not surprisingly, its success in other policy applications has been quite limited.
-While a goal of the activity approach is to improve the policy sensitivity of 4-step models, the initial and perhaps still greater goal is to get at the root of underlying travel behavior, whether this leads to improved forecasting models or not.
-The conventional model was developed in an application environment while activity models continue to be primarily the focus of academic endeavors despite increased call from practitioners to fulfill new legislative demands of transportation models.
-While arguments supporting activity-based approaches have been embraced by practitioners, fully operational activity-based models simply do not exist and those model systems developed thus far only been applied in limited case studies (here, operational indicates a level of software development and application that results in general acceptance of the methods and models in practical field applications).
+This both limits the potential contributions of activity-based models and puts undue criticism on the success of these models in fulfilling the need for better forecasting models.
+The FSM had the fairly well-defined goal of forecasting the relative impact of major transportation infrastructure decision; and so, not surprisingly, its success in other policy applications has been quite limited.
+While a goal of the activity approach is to improve the policy sensitivity of FSMs, the initial and perhaps still greater goal is to get at the root of underlying travel behavior, whether or not this leads to improved forecasting models.
+The conventional model was developed in an application environment while activity models continue to be primarily the focus of academic endeavors despite increased call from practitioners to fulfill legislative demands of transportation models.
+While arguments supporting ABAs have been embraced by practitioners, fully operational activity-based models simply do not exist and those model systems developed thus far only been applied in limited case studies (here, "operational" indicates a level of software development and application that results in general acceptance of the methods and models in practical field applications).

 What is the status of the activity-based approach?
-There has been significant empirical work attached to a variety of conceptual frameworks, much of this complementary but some of it contradictory.
+There has been significant empirical work attached to a variety of conceptual frameworks, much of which is complementary but some of which is contradictory.
 The absence of formal theory has not gone unnoticed, yet it is tacitly accepted since it reflects the complexity of the endeavor.
 Resultant criticisms encourage researchers to constantly re-evaluate advances and to revise directions.
 Reviews of progress abound and well illustrate the evolution of the field as well as the repeated and unresolved themes on a theoretical level.

-While continuing and perhaps greater government promotion of research will produce benefits, the problem, and therefore any satisfactory decision, may be too complex to readily formalize in a black box.
+While continuing and perhaps greater government promotion of research will produce benefits, the problem may simply be too complex to readily formalize as a black box.
 While the approach promised an improved theoretical basis, there is still no cohesive theory.
 The few operational models have but incrementally addressed the primary goal of greater policy sensitivity.
 And initial claims of only marginal increases in data demands have been certainly overstated.
 Microsimulation and other approaches hold great promise from a research perspective, but it is unclear how easily such approaches, if successful, can be readily adapted for general application.
 Taken together, these factors suggest that no off-the-shelf activity-based model system is imminent.
-The growing faith that activity-based approaches are not only real solutions but also just around the corner is probably not realistic and certainly premature.
+The growing faith that ABAs are not only real solutions but are also just around the corner is probably not realistic and certainly premature.